AlGepe/BioDataAnalysis/README.md

 ### Output
 - Dictionary of molecules present in humans and bacteria at the same time and matching the given criteria.
 It is presented in the form of {molecule : [# appearances in humans, # bacterias in which it is present]}

+## REQUIRED FILES

+All the required files are contained in the archive "ExampleFiles.zip".
+It should be unzipped and all the files in it should be placed in a folder named: ExampleFiles (Otherwise modification to the source code must be done for the program to run correctly)